 The development of allocation frameworks contained in the provisions of this chapter has taken into account Objective 5.2 and this policy.
-The setting of environmental limits established through subsequent policies, are intended to retain sufficient flow and/or level to maintain, restore or enhance the freshwater values of specific freshwater bodies.
-Maintaining or enhancing freshwater values were also a relevant consideration in determining the circumstances under which the taking of water could occur without resource consent.
+The setting of environmental limits established through subsequent policies, are intended to retain sufficient flow and/or level to maintain, restore and-or enhance the natural and human use values of specific freshwater bodies.
+Maintaining or enhancing natural and human use values were also a relevant consideration in determining the circumstances under which the taking of water could occur without resource consent.